davidtavarez/davidtavarez.github.io/_posts/2018-09-12-chatting_with_a_bank_phisher.md

 ![Spammer][spammer]

-That's something that we already know... but... what happens if we try with `optimus316@hotmail.com` or/and just `optimus`?
+That's something that we already know... but... what happens if we try with `optimus316@hotmail.com` or/and just `optimus316`?

 ![Hello Foros][hello-foros]
 ![Foros Bits][foros-bits]
 ![iPod Total][ipod-total]

-We just found at least found 3 spanish speaking profiles and it looks like they guy could be dominican... also `optimus316` exists on a hacking forum:
+We just found at least 3 spanish speaking profiles and it looks like the guy could be dominican... also `optimus316` exists in a hacking forum:

 ![Black Hat World][black-hat-world]

-It seems `optimus316@gmail.com` and `optimus316@hotmail.com` are related... let's see what Google can tell me about it, I'm going to try to recovery the `gmail.com` account:
+It seems `optimus316@gmail.com` and `optimus316@hotmail.com` are related... let's see what Google can tell me about it, I'm going to try to recover the `gmail.com` account:

 ![Google recovery][google-recovery-one]